rssiweb/rssi-website/rssiweb/README.md

 Password change
 --------------------------
-heroku Login - rssi.connect@gmail.com
-More
-Run console
-flask generate-hash-for 2310
-Run
+you can visit the portal at /generate-hash-for/<password-here>
-Save the session and copy the encripted value and paste it to Settings
+copy the hash and put it in the github secrets
-Reveal config variable
-paste the codes (SECURE_USER, INDIGO_CODE, SECURE1_USER, PASSWORD_CODE)
-DO NOT REMOVE Salt

 Change in .env file offline
 ---------------------------------